What is Drug Rehabilitation?

 - You Can’t Do The Work Of Recovery For Them.

-- You Must Not Accept Behaviour That Violates Your Boundaries.
+- Do Not Accept Behaviour That Violates Your Boundaries.

 - You Must Learn The Process Of Letting Go.